OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

     pip install git+http://github.com/OpenMDAO/OpenMDAO.git@master

 =======================================
-Clone the repo and install from that
+Clone the Repo and Install From Source
 =======================================

 Since the code is in ALPHA state, and is changing daily, you might prefer to actually